-Williamson College is a not-for-profit, interdenominational institution created under the laws of the State of Tennessee, United States of America, where authorization has been granted by the Tennessee Higher Education Commission to offer the Associate Degree in Leadership the Bachelor of Science degree in Ministry Leadership, and Business Administration, as well as the Master of Arts in Organizational Leadership.
+Williamson College is a not-for-profit, interdenominational institution created under the laws of the State of Tennessee, United States of America, where authorization has been granted by the Tennessee Higher Education Commission to offer the Associate of Science in Leadership, the Bachelor of Science degree in Ministry Leadership, and Business Administration, as well as the Master of Arts in Organizational Leadership, Theological Studies, Biblical Studies, Christian Ministry, and Intercultural Leadership.
 The College is owned and operated by an independent and self-perpetuating Board of Trustees under the leadership of the Chair of the Board (selected by the Board from its members).
 The Board appoints the President, as well as approves all policies and the budget of the College.